 1. Find your meditation spot

 This should be a private spot free from external disturbances.
 You should feel safe, at peace and comfortable in it.
+This area should be one where there is no distraction, a place where you can clear your thoughts.
 If you have a bedroom to yourself, it is probably the most appropriate inside your bedroom.
 After you pick the spot, clean the space around it.
 Remove any pieces of clutter lying around.

 2. Sit in a comfortable position